Persistent Physical Symptoms

 • Getting support around benefits and welfare rights

-We aim to improve patients’ quality of life and reduce their use of mainstream health services by enabling them to lead healthier lives and better manage their conditions.
-We also aim to reduce the cost of meeting their needs, for the NHS and other public services.
+We aim to improve patients’ quality of life and reduce their use of mainstream health services by empowering and supporting them to better manage their conditions.

-This pilot service is for people who fit the following eligibility criteria:
+This prototype service is for people who fit the following eligibility criteria:

 Adults registered with one of the participating GP practices (Cruddas Park Surgery; Holmside Medical Group; Throckley Primary Care; West Road Medical Centre)

-Mild to moderate symptoms experienced by the patient for between 3 months and 3 years (unless excluding sinister pathologies has taken longer)
+Mild to moderate symptoms experienced by the patient for between three months and three years (unless excluding sinister pathologies has taken longer)

 Patient is identified as ready to engage in a more holistic management approach, partnering with clinical staff and adding non-clinical support.